Harsger/ROOTpostprocessing/README.txt

  and which values are plotted in correlation-graph additional options:
  FILE , HIST , AXIS , ROWS , COLUMNS : as for plotter

+-differentiator:
+ takes two graphs and calculates differences (absolute and relative) for each equal x-position either standard parameter-file (except HIST=GRAPH) with file-names and graph-names has to be specified
+<file1> <graph1>
+<file2> <graph2>
+ or commandline values can be given
+<file1> <graph1> <file2> <graph2>
+ only root-file output, no plotting

 -plotter: standard parameter-file -> takes 2D-histograms calculates